Effective & All Natural Treatments For A Common Cold + 5 Ways To Strengthen Immunity

 An alkaline body is strong and can defend itself from harm.
 It’s when your body is acidic and toxic, that it is already busy and may not be able to fight off additional germs and infection.What keeps your body alkaline?
 Fruits and vegetables.
 Especially raw foods, like salads and fresh-pressed juices, smoothies, and non-starchy vegetables.

 On the other hand, meats, grains, eggs, dairy, sugar, and alcohol are all acidic.
+Although, a good vegan can drink responsibly by ordering booze delivery to your home, to avoid driving under the influence to the liquor store.
 Keep in mind: Leafy greens such as spinach, kale, arugula are among the most alkalizing vegetables due to their high chlorophyll content.

 Make it a habit to feed your body with plethora of organic produce.
 Other than greens, include also highly alkalizing fruits such as lemons and apples (apples in particular have been known to lower the incidence of colds due to their antiviral properties).